bitwarden/help/_articles/getting-started/getting-started-organizations.md

 ### Get to know Collections

-Collections are an important part of a Bitwarden Organization; they represent the logical grouping of shared Vault items that [belong to your Organization](#shared-items).
+Collections are an important part of a Bitwarden Organization; they represent the logical grouping of Organization-owned Vault items that [belong to your Organization](#shared-items).
 Your Organization comes pre-loaded with a **Default Collection** and an **Unassigned** tag.
 With a free Organization, you can create up to 2 Collections using the **Manage** tab:

 {% image /getting-started/collections.png Collections %}